Merdeka Square, Jakarta: Transportation

 The square is easily accessible using public transportations.
-The TransJakarta rapid bus transit service has four shelters located by the square; they are K1.14 Monas shelter (corridor 1) in front of National Museum, K2.16 Gambir 1, K2.22 Balai Kota and K2.23 Gambir 2 (corridor 2).
+The Transjakarta rapid bus transit service has four shelters located by the square; they are Monas shelter (corridor 1) in front of National Museum, Gambir, Balai Kota and Gambir 2 (corridor 2).
 The Gambir Station located in the east side also provide access, although the station currently only serves intercity trains, with Argo-class executive trains connecting Jakarta to Surabaya, Cirebon, Bandung and Solo.
-The Juanda and Gondangdia stations are within a walking distance to the square, providing KRL Commuterline access via its Red and Blue lines.
+The Juanda and Gondangdia stations are within a walking distance to the square, providing KRL Commuterline access via its Bogor (Red) Line.

-The free Jakarta city tour double decker bus also pass through Jalan Medan Merdeka Barat and Jalan Merdeka Selatan lining western and southern edge of the square.
+The free Jakarta city tour double decker bus, operated by Transjakarta, also pass through Jalan Medan Merdeka Barat and Jalan Merdeka Selatan lining western and southern edge of the square.
 With three city tour bus stops in Medan Merdeka Barat Avenue; in front of National Museum, on western and southwestern corner of the square, while a city tour bus stop located in front of Balai Kota Jakarta.
 A line of DAMRI airport bus service connects Soekarno-Hatta International Airport with Gambir Station.
-The square is also accessible using taxi, three wheeled bajaj, and several lines of MetroMini and Kopaja minibusses.
+The square is also accessible using taxi, and three wheeled bajaj.

-In the future, the Jakarta MRT is planned to operate Monas subway station on the western side of the square.
-The station is currently under construction.
+In the future, the Jakarta MRT is planned to operate Monas MRT station on the western side of the square.
+It is currently under construction.